lebao3105/libtextworker/docs/usage/autocolor.md

 First debut: 0.1.4

 No default value.
-Check for the foreground section above.
+Check for options above.

 ## Implementation for GUIs